“These labels that we put on ourselves I feel like just really restrict us.”

 She recognizes the voice and looks.
 It’s one of her girls.
 She lets out a breath.
 She didn’t even know she was holding her breath.
 She gets in the car and leaves.
 Thankful to be safe and on her way home.

 The next day, Veronica arrives at her job.
 Her boss calls her into the office.
-As a gentleman, he opens the door but with her peripheral vision, she saw him look down at her butt.
+As a gentleman, he opens the door, but with her peripheral vision, she sees him look down at her butt.
 She rolls her eyes without him seeing.

 She says she’s going to apply and starts to get up to leave.
 He stops her, holding her by her arm and using a finger to stroke her.
 “Maybe lunch sometime?
 You and me?
 No business talk,” he winks at her.
 She feels as if she could puke right there.